realA10001986/Time-Circuits-Display/README.md

 #### Hostname

 The device's hostname in the WiFi network.
+Defaults to 'timecircuits'.
 This also is the domain name at which the Config Portal is accessible from a browser in the same local network.
 The URL of the Config Portal then is http://<i>hostname</i>.local (the default is http://timecircuits.local )

 If you have more than one clock in your local network, please give them unique hostnames.